analogdevicesinc/testbenches/docs/user_guide/introduction.rst

 At the same time, the user guides are not intended to be a guide for any third party tool.
-To understand and use the HDL framework efficiently the user needs to have a **solid understanding on how an FPGA works, to be familiar with all the design tools and flows, testbenches, SystemVerilog and classes**.
+To understand and use the HDL framework efficiently the user needs to have a **solid understanding on how an FPGA works, to be familiar with all the design tools and flows, testbenches, SystemVerilog and object-oriented programming (OOP)**.
 These testbenches are not using UVM, however, some ideas are used from the verification standard, meaning that a high level overview of UVM can be useful in understanding the design structure.

 If somebody does not have this knowledge we highly recommend to make some general research and go through some basic tutorials with the targeted